cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

       }
     ;

-Again, run `node tools/jison/generateParsers.js postgresql` then `npm run test` and the tests should both be green.
+Again, run `node tools/jison/generateParsers.js postgresql` then `npm run test -- postgresqlAutocompleteParser.test.js` and the tests should both be green.

 We also want the autocompleter to suggest the keyword REINDEX when the user hasn’t typed anything, to do that let’s first add the following test with the other new ones in `postgresqlAutocompleteParser.test.js`: